-Net (loss) income
+Net loss

-Our net income decreased to a loss of \$7 million for the three months ended March 31, 2006 as compared to net income of \$4 million for the three months ended March 31, 2005.
-The decrease is primarily the result of the unrealized gain on warrants in the prior year offset by the increase in operating income in the current year, as described more fully above.
+Our net loss decreased to a loss of \$3 million for the three months ended March 31, 2006 as compared to net loss of \$18 million for the three months ended March 31, 2005.
+The decrease is primarily due to the increase in operating income in the current year, offset by the increase in interest expense, both more fully described above.